About the program

-The UWA Girls in Engineering (GiE) outreach program inspires female students to take advantage of Science, Technology, Engineering and Mathematics (STEM) study and the career pathways available in this area.
+The Girls+ in Engineering (GiE) program inspires female students to take advantage of Science, Technology, Engineering and Mathematics (STEM) study and career pathways, focusing on areas of science where women are underrepresented.

-Under the program, current UWA students and industry partners volunteer their time in schools around Perth to talk to Years 7–12 students about exciting engineering career options.
+Under the GiE program, current UWA students and industry partners volunteer their time in-school as role models to talk to students in Years 7–12 about exciting engineering career options.
 Through a range of discipline-specific challenges, including environmental, mining and biomedical activities, students work collaboratively in teams to solve complex problems.

-The GiE program hosts on-campus Discovery Days to showcase a circuit of engineering activities hosted by academics and student societies.
+The GiE team hosts on-campus Discovery Days to showcase a circuit of engineering activities hosted by industry partners, academics and student societies.
 Keynote speakers and alumni share their stories and demonstrate the social impact engineering has in improving our world.

 Senior Planner at Built